kchavez05/election-analysis/README.md

   - Winner: Diana DeGette
   - Winning Vote Count: 272,892
   - Winning Percentage: 73.8%
+5. The county vote totals were:
+  - Jefferson: 10.5% (38,855)
+  - Denver: 82.8% (306,055)
+  - Arapahoe: 6.7% (24,801
+7. The county with the largest turnout was: Denver

 ## Challenges
-No challenges were encountered during this analysis.
+No challenges were encountered during this analysis (except for me declaring variables as strings instead of integers and banging my head against a wall).
 A potential challenge could have been corrupted or incomplete data.